Get help today 888-319-2606

 Since detox alone is typically not enough to help a person maintain long-term sobriety, it’s often beneficial for a person to continue other forms of drug and alcohol treatment.
 This may include a 28- to 30-day recovery program or longer, if needed.2

 You may be wondering what rehabilitation is like.
-During the course of 28 to 30 days, you may attend both group therapy and individual therapy sessions, and you may also have the option to attend 12-Step meetings, which offer support from others in recovery.
+Inpatient, live-in, or residential rehab centers offer round-the-clock medical and therapeutic care.
+Individuals entering these facilities receive personalized attention from a team of specialists.
+While living at the facility, you may attend both group therapy and individual therapy sessions, and you may also have the option to attend 12-Step meetings, which offer support from others in recovery.
 These types of meetings and therapy sessions give you the opportunity to interact with people who are struggling with the same addiction challenges so that you feel less alone and more supported.

 Why Choose a 28-Day or 30-Day Treatment Center?